 ↓ to move down to the next task and repeat the process.

 In the next step, you'll start to make sure your workload is reasonable.

 - Set a time estimate on every task, even if it's not a perfect estimate.

-- Browse through your inbox and pull in emails that require significant work to complete.
+- Browse through your inbox and pull in emails that require significant work to complete or respond to.
 Part of planning a realistic workday means accepting that even simple tasks like responding to an email can take 15+ minutes.